You must be logged to download table from our mirror

 There are many other things I did to improve the appearance of the table.
 1) I added 4 table loading textures.
 2) The table was set up with a virtual game room although the posters on the wall were much darker than the rest of the room.
 I darkened the area around the posters to match the posters.
 3) I added coding to make the HUD toggle work so it saves your setting to the fpRam file and added an overlay to the HUD DMD.
 4) The color wasn't right for the texture on the backglass so I edited it to make it look like videos I had watched of the original table.
 5) The back board has a topper that was too dark so I lit it up.
 6) I changed the DMDs so the background color is black.
 There is a "zip" file included in the download that changes the unlit dots on the DMD to be black also.
 I prefer having the unlit dots match the background color.
 The effect is rather subtle so you may not want to use the "zip" file.
 Note that the zip file does not contain an XML file.
 The XML has been added to the script.
 7) I changed the apron to make it darker and added new instruction cards.
 8) I added shadow maps that required I make some changes to the bulbs under the slingshots.
 9) I edited the texture for the plastics.

 Francisco should be commended for doing such a good job scripting this table.
 I have not encountered any serious bugs in all my testing.
+Francisco added a code to the script where you can add a ball to the table if needed (press "B" on on the keyboard but only if definitely needed to finish the game).
+I have never needed it even after 13 ball play is completed which I think is where a problem is most likely to occur.
 I only made two changes that improve the game play.
 1) The right kicker that starts missions and the video mode shot the ball out to the left side of the table.
 I watched several videos of the real table and noticed that this kicker shoots the ball toward the right flipper.
 With some difficulty, I changed the location of the kicker and it's angle to aim it toward the right flipper. ...So be prepared to activate the right flipper when the ball kicks out or the ball will drain.
 2) I also noticed that when the ball exits the rocket on real tables, it hits the right flipper near the tip.
 I changed the ramp for the rocket slightly so the ball hits the same spot when it exits the rocket.
 On the previous version, the ball would often drain when exiting the rocket.

 The original table had several "execute" commands in the script.
 I converted these to the long form in order to prevent Microsoft's Defender antivirus (which is included in all versions of Windows now) from scanning these "execute" commands.
 Scanning these commands during game play can slow the PC down and cause stuttering (low frame rate).